lzwFromWhuRs/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Zhewei LIU (刘哲维) is a Research Associate from The Hong Kong Polytechnic University, where he got the PhD degree in 2021.
-His research interests mainly include GeoAI, spatial big data analytics, human mobility, and a broader application of artificial intelligence in geography and urban analytics.
-Besides research, he is also enthusiastic about reading and fitness.
+Zhewei LIU (刘哲维) is a Postdoctoral Researcher at Texas A&M University.
+He got his PhD degree in GIS from the Hong Kong Polytechnic University.
+His research interests mainly include GeoAI, spatial big data analytics, human mobility, and a broader application of artificial intelligence in urban resiliece, environmental justice and geography.
+Besides research, he is also enthusiastic about reading and working out.
 He holds the opinion that few things can not be attained by combining konwledge and self-discipline.